Start Your Journey toward Zero-Waste with a Single Step!

 -

-Consider the 7 R's
+Consider the Many R's of Waste

 Ask yourself, ‘Do I need this item in the first place?
 What other alternatives may exist?
 How can I change my lifestyle to no longer need this?’